|

 artists of Vilne (Vilnius) came together and formed what was to become

-an important Yiddish literary group called "Jung Vilne."
+an important Yiddish literary group called "Yung Vilne."

 AUG 2008